Yorkshire Terrier: Coat care

 Owners may trim the hair short for easier care.
 For shows, the coat is left long, and may be trimmed to floor length to give ease of movement and a neater appearance.
 Hair on the feet and the tips of ears can also be trimmed.
 The traditional long coat is extremely high maintenance.
-The coat might get knotted if not brushed daily.
-In order to prevent breakage, the coat may be wrapped in rice paper, tissue paper or plastic, after a light oiling with a coat oil.
+The coat might get knotted if not brushed daily (a bristle brush for short and shaved coat and a pin brush for long coat).
+In order to prevent breakage, the coat may be wrapped in washi paper, tissue paper or plastic, after a light oiling with a coat oil.
 The oil has to be washed out once a month and the wraps must be fixed periodically during the week to prevent them from sliding down and breaking the hair.
 Elaborate coat care dates from the earliest days of the breed.
 In 1878, John Walsh described similar preparations: the coat is "well greased" with coconut oil, the dog is bathed weekly, and the dog's feet are "carefully kept in stockings".

 Temperament

-The ideal Yorkshire Terrier character or "personality" has been described by the Kennel Club as having a "carriage very upright feisty" and "conveying an important air".
-Though small, the Yorkshire Terrier is active, very protective, curious, and fond of attention.
-Yorkshire Terriers are easy going dogs that are great with children and older adults.
-If trained correctly, these dogs are very child friendly, easy going, and like to be played with.
+The ideal Yorkshire Terrier character or "personality" has been described by the Kennel Club as having a "carriage very upright conveying an important air".

-Yorkshire Terriers are an easy dog breed to train.
-This results from their own nature to work without human assistance.
-They are naturally smart and quick to learn with many being food and/or praise motivated.
-Because they were developed as a working breed, many need a lot of both physical and mental stimulation—with both long walks/runs but also indoor games and training to keep their mind busy.
-They are known for being yappy, but many have reported that a contented Yorkie is a quiet one—that will happily curl up on your knee in the evening.
-But they are all individuals, with some being much more laid back than others, and the breeder should ideally be able to advise on the needs and temperaments of their particular line.
-Yorkies are easily adaptable to all surroundings, travel well, and make suitable pets for many homes.
-Due to their small size, they require limited exercise but need daily interaction with people.
-They thrive on attention and love.
-Many are more timid around other dogs and prefer to stay close to their humans for comfort.

-Yorkshire Terriers do tend to bark a lot.
-This makes them excellent watchdogs, as they will sound the alarm when anyone gets close.
-A barking problem can often be resolved with proper training and exercise.

 Yorkshire Terriers are ranked 34th in Stanley Coren's The Intelligence of Dogs.